laketoolkit/icetable/ARCHITECTURE.md

 # Architecture

-This document describes the high-level architecture of icetable, a CLI tool for inspecting and maintaining Apache Iceberg and Delta Lake tables.
+This document describes the high-level architecture of icetable, a CLI tool for managing Apache Iceberg tables (with Delta Lake import support).

 ## Overview